-If you are selected for an interview for a place on one of the specialist BA (Hons) Theatre Practice courses (Costume Construction, Design for the Stage, Performance Arts, Production Lighting, Prop Making, Puppetry, Scenic Art, Scenic Construction, Stage Management, Technical and Production Management, Theatre Lighting Design, and Theatre Sound), we will email you with an invitation for you to select the most appropriate interview location, date and method.
+If you are selected for an interview for a place on one of the specialist BA (Hons) Theatre Practice courses (Costume Construction, Design for the Stage, Production Lighting, Prop Making, Puppetry, Scenic Art, Scenic Construction, Stage Management, Technical and Production Management, Theatre Lighting Design, and Theatre Sound), we will email you with an invitation for you to select the most appropriate interview location, date and method.

 We encourage applicants to attend an interview at our campus in London if possible, as this gives you the best opportunity to see the School and its facilities, and to meet a wider range of staff and students.
 However, whether your interview is held at Central, at one of our UK regional or international sessions, or takes the form of a ‘distance interview’, we will seek to gain the same degree of information about you and give you the opportunity to gain the same degree of information about us.

 We ask you to bring with you a portfolio (or folder) containing examples of your work that you feel demonstrates why you are suitable for the course.
 These do not all have to be linked directly to your chosen specialism.
 Further suggestions about portfolio content are provided below.